San7o/elixir-simple-bockchain/README.md

 - [ ] P2P network

+The application is divided into:

+- `apps/block_chain`: the blockchain logic, stable

+- `apps/bc_node`: the node peer, currently under developement

 ## Requirements

 You need Elixir and Erlang installed.
 If you are on NixOS, you can enter the